ibm-cloud-docs/security-services/deployment-guide.md

 {: #deployment-guide-customizations-managing-inputs-outputs}

 You can add or remove inputs and outputs surfaced at the stack level by following these steps:
-1. Select the stack configuration
+1. Select the member configuration

     ![stack definition](images/ccs_define_stack.png)
 1. You are presented with a screen allowing you to promote any of the configuration inputs or outputs at the stack level